nadsbuhdha/portfolio-project-5/README.md

 ** UPDATE **

-** Due to Heroku's change in policy, this site is now hosted on onrender **
+** Due to Heroku's change in policy, this site is now hosted on render - this hosting site takes a moment to load **

+** PLEASE ALLOW TIME FOR THE SITE TO LOAD **

 Sole Society is an ecommerce website focusing on sneakers.